CASE STUDY:

 Operational System Design

-Soil Storage We needed to avoid creating a massive pile on our dock floor that would disable operations and create inefficiencies.
-After evaluating multiple options—off-site storage with daily transport, multiple supplier runs, and even repurposing a cattle water tank—I proposed extending our dump-truck rental by two weeks to use as an on-dock container.
-This solution was compact, mobile when needed, and allowed us to park it in the dock overnight.
+We needed to avoid creating a massive pile on our dock floor that would disable operations and create inefficiencies.
+Over the course of the monthlong project, we still needed a way to accept deliveries from vendors and art shippers, which required use of the loading dock.
+After evaluating multiple options—off-site storage with daily transport, multiple supplier runs, and even repurposing a giant cattle watering tank—I proposed renting a dump-truck to use as an on-dock container.
+This solution was compact, mobile when needed, and allowed us to secure materials and equipment overnight.

-Soil Movement The project required transporting approximately 500 heavy 5-gallon buckets of wet soil mix from ground level to the second floor via freight elevator.
-Initial solutions involved manual lifting up 10-foot stairs or deadlifting to the 4-foot dock level—physically demanding and inefficient.
+The project required transporting approximately 500 heavy 5-gallon buckets of wet soil mix from ground level, up a staircase, and finally to the second floor via freight elevator.
+Initial solutions for moving these materials were deemed too physically demanding and inefficient.

-• Rented a material lift with pallet platform to eliminate heavy lifting
+• Renting a material lift with a pallet platform to eliminate heavy lifting

-• Added dollies to roll buckets from mixing station to lift
+• Using dollies to roll buckets from the mixing station to the material lift

-• Adding a ramp to the pallet edge allowed for smooth transitions
+• Adding a ramp to the pallet edge so that dollies could be rolled smoothly

 Managing Workflow

-This experience developed my systematic approaches to managing complexity, uncertainty, and cross-functional collaboration—skills that directly translate to designing user experiences in ambiguous problem spaces where established patterns don't exist.
+This experience developed my ability to systematically manage complexity, uncertainty, and cross-functional collaboration—skills that directly translate to designing user experiences in ambiguous problem spaces where established patterns don't exist.

 Results & Impact